The Lord's Prayer

 Here we see a man who did not get a good start in life.
 His mother considered him a pain, and named him accordingly.
 She likely had a difficult pregnancy and a long, painful labour.
 Most women forget about the pain for joy that their child was born, but not this one.
 It is also likely that he was a sickly, whiny child who drove her nuts.

 I am reminded of a lady I knew who periodically moaned to her rebel daughter about how long her labour was and how much pain she endured to bring her into the world, when she felt her daughter was not suitably grateful for what she did for her.
 It never seemed to move the daughter, and I couldn't blame her.

 No, Jabez's mother did not value him or enjoy his childhood.
 He was said to be more honourable than his brethen.
-The Hebrew word for honourable can mean that he was a heavy burden, compared to the rest of his siblings.
-From Day 1, it looked like Jabez would be a loser all his life.
+The Hebrew word for honourable also can mean that he was dim–witted and a heavier burden than the rest of his siblings.
+Check it out in Strong's Concordance.
+From Day One, it looked like Jabez would be a loser all his life.

 So he cried out from his heart, "Oh, that you would bless me indeed!"
 He asked God to make him a success in life.
 And he also asked God to keep him from evil, that it would not grieve him.

 Maybe he was a simple–minded type of person, the Forrest Gump of the Old Testament, if you will.
 It could be that he was a semi–retarded person who had a peculiar gift upon his life, from that point on, of blessings falling into his lap and bad stuff never again happening to him.